EPSRC CDT in Compound Semiconductor Manufacturing

 Compound Semiconductor (CS) materials are a Key Enabling Technology at the heart of modern society.
 They are central to the development of, for example, the 5G network, energy efficient lighting, smart phones, satellite communications, power electronics for the next generation of electric vehicles and new imaging techniques.

-If you would like a career at the heart of this exciting new technology, whether in industry or academia, we are offering 12-13 fully funded PhD studentships with an enhanced stipend to eligible students.
+If you would like a career at the heart of this exciting new technology, whether in industry or academia, we are offering up to 14 fully funded PhD studentships with an enhanced stipend to eligible students.
 You will study in a supportive cohort and undertake an intellectually challenging and industrially relevant PhD project.

 The EPSRC CDT in Compound Semiconductor Manufacturing has been designed to complement the work of the world’s first Compound Semiconductor (CS) Cluster established in the UK, which has so far attracted over £500m in public and private funding.